wyldckat/nonlinearLESkit/README.md

  * https://github.com/OpenFOAM/OpenFOAM-2.1.x/
  * https://github.com/OpenFOAM/OpenFOAM-2.3.x/

-This means that most of the source code was provided by OpenCFD and/or the OpenFOAM Foundation, along with modifications by Huang Xianbei [huangxianbei](http://www.cfd-online.com/Forums/members/huangxianbei.html) and Bruno Santos [wyldckat](http://www.cfd-online.com/Forums/members/wyldckat.html).
+This means that most of the source code was provided by OpenCFD and/or the OpenFOAM Foundation, along with modifications by Huang Xianbei (forum member [huangxianbei](http://www.cfd-online.com/Forums/members/huangxianbei.html)) and Bruno Santos ([wyldckat](forum member http://www.cfd-online.com/Forums/members/wyldckat.html)).

 For more details and questions about the source code provided in this repository, please read/study the forum thread: http://www.cfd-online.com/Forums/openfoam-programming-development/144714-problem-implementing-non-linear-sgs-model.html